Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/out_of_order_buffer/out_of_order_buffer.md

 ## Operation

-The out-of-order buffer maintains an internal memory array with a validity bit for each slot.
+The out-of-order buffer consists of two main components: a controller that manages validity tracking, index allocation, and control logic, and a simple dual-port RAM for data storage.

+The **controller** maintains a validity bit for each slot and implements first-free-slot logic to allocate write indices.
+It generates the memory interface signals and calculates the status flags.
+The controller doesn't store any data, only control state.

+The **simple dual-port RAM** provides independent read and write ports with combinational reads, allowing the data at the read address to appear immediately on the read data output.

 Unlike traditional FIFOs that enforce first-in-first-out order, this buffer allows random access to stored data using indices.

-For **write operation**, when `write_enable` is asserted, the `write_data` is stored in the first available free slot found by scanning the validity bits.
+For **write operation**, when `write_enable` is asserted, the controller identifies the first available free slot by scanning the validity bits.
+The controller directs the RAM to store `write_data` at the allocated slot.
 The `write_index` output provides the index of the allocated slot on the same cycle.
 The slot becomes valid and available for reading in the next cycle.
 The integration must check the `full` flag before asserting `write_enable`.
 If a write is attempted when full, the write operation will override the first entry of the buffer (index 0) and the buffer will continue to function but with corrupted data.

-For **read operation**, the `read_data` output continuously provides the data stored at the location specified by `read_index`.
-When `read_enable` and `read_clear` are both asserted, the slot is marked as invalid, thus freed for future writes.
+For **read operation**, the `read_data` output continuously provides the data stored at the location specified by `read_index` from the RAM.
+When `read_enable` and `read_clear` are both asserted, the slot is marked as invalid in the controller, thus freed for future writes.
 The integration must only read from indices that contain valid data.
 The `read_data` may contain data previously stored at an invalid index, as the data is not cleared when an entry is invalidated.

 Asserting `read_clear` without `read_enable` is not expected, but will not break the buffer.
 The clear will simply be ignored.